VanessaVallarini/account-producer-service/README.md

     - Run some of the requests available in the Postman file API available in the account-producter-service/resources directory
 - `View messages sent to Kafka`
     - Access the control center in docker compose -> select the cluster -> select the topic -> select the messages -> insert 0 in partition -> Enter
+- `Change architecture`
+    - If the architecture of this project changes, run the following command in the docs directory: make build

 ## Stop running
 - `Stop docker`